 Emit debug information in object code.
 Currently only DWARF debug information is supported on x86-64 and i386.
-Currently debug levels 0 through 3 are accepted, with 0 disabling debug information production.
-Levels 1 through 3 are functionally equivalent.
+Currently debug levels 0 through 3 are accepted, with 0 disabling debug information production and higher numbers producing richer output.
+If (n) is omitted level 2 is assumed.

-13.1 Tutorial
+14.1 Tutorial